 Today’s children and young people are growing up in an increasingly complex world and living their lives seamlessly on and offline.
 This presents many positive and exciting opportunities, but also many challenges and risks.
 In this environment, children and young people need to know how to be safe and healthy, and how to manage their academic, personal and social lives in a positive way.

-Our school mission statement ‘Aspire, Believe, Achieve’ embodies our attitude and intentions towards the importance of the development of all aspects of the Personal Development (PD) curriculum.
+Our school mission statement ‘Aspire • Believe • Contribute • Achieve’ embodies our attitude and intentions towards the importance of the development of all aspects of the Personal Development (PD) curriculum.
 The Personal Development Curriculum at Peacehaven Community School covers the following areas:

 Fundamental British Values (FBV) and Citizenship Education